himiklab/yii2-colorbox-widget/README.md

 Colorbox Widget for Yii2
 ========================

-A customizable lightbox jQuery plugin for Yii2.
+A customizable lightbox jQuery plugin for Yii2 based on [Colorbox](http://www.jacklmoore.com/colorbox/).

 Installation
 ------------